 The McMichael offers a unique learning experience that addresses a variety of curriculum expectations, incorporating an invigorating synergy between art, nature and history.
-In addition to on-site visits to tour the permanent collection and special exhibitions, a new group of Virtual Classroom and Art2Go in-school studio programs have been added to address the reality of current challenges that facing educators looking to share the wonders of artistic learning with their students while keeping their classes safe.
-These programs can be booked any day of the week.
+A new suite of Virtual Classroom programs have been added to address the current challenges educators must face.
+The McMichael’s programming seeks to share the wonders of artistic learning with students in a safe and health environment.
+All Virtual Classroom programs can be booked any day of the week.

-The McMichael will also offer a similar package about Indigenous art and centered around two upcoming important exhibitions: Uprising: The Power of Mother Earth (the art of Christi Belcourt) and Early Days: Collecting Indigenous Art at the McMichael.
-An additional virtual gallery tour of these exhibitions will be offered for secondary school students, as well a specific tour of Indigenous art encouraging conversation around current challenges faced by Indigenous communities.
+The McMichael will also offer a similar package about Indigenous art and centered around two special exhibitions: Uprising: The Power of Mother Earth (the first retrospective of Métis artist Christi Belcourt) and Early Days: Indigenous Art at the McMichael.
+A virtual gallery tour of these exhibitions will be offered to secondary school students, as well a customized tour of Indigenous art that will encourage conversation around current challenges faced by Indigenous communities.